pearcej/cppds/_sources/LinearBasic/ImplementingaQueueCpp.rst

 Using a Queue in C++
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that we have clearly defined the queue as an abstract data type, similarly to the how we've previously used the Stack, we
-will turn our attention to using a queue with the help of the Standard Template Library (STL) in C++.
-Recall
+Now we will turn our attention to using the queue data structure
+with the help of the Standard Template Library (STL) in C++.
-that when we give an abstract data type a physical implementation we
-refer to the implementation as a data structure.

 As we described in Chapter 1, in C++, as in any object-oriented
+programming language,
-programming language, the implementation of choice for an abstract data
+the implementation of choice for an abstract data
-type such as a queue is the creation of a new class.
-The queue
+type such as a queue is a class in which the queue
 operations are implemented as methods.
-However, the STL already has a well
+Fortunately, the STL already has a well
-written implementation of the Queue class.
+written implementation of the queue class.

-The following queue implementation (:ref:`ActiveCode 1 <lst_queuecode1>`) assumes that
+In following queue implementation (:ref:`ActiveCode 1 <lst_queuecode1>`)
-the end of the vector will hold the rear element of the queue.
-As the queue
-grows (as ``push`` operations occur), new items will be added on the end
+as ``push`` operations occur, new items are always added on the **rear** end
-of the vector. ``pop`` operations will manipulate the opposite side, the front end.
+of the queue and ``pop`` operations will
+manipulate the opposite side, the **front** end.

 .. _lst_queuecode1: